Harry-Liu23/Notifying-and-Prompting-Users-Enter-Data/Design and Spec/user stories.md

 **Story:**

 Sarah experiences varying levels of stress due to her demanding teaching schedule and the emotional labor of supporting her students.
-She wants to monitor her stress levels to develop better coping strategies and improve her mental health over time.
+She wants to monitor her stress levels to develop better-coping strategies and improve her mental health over time.

 **Expectation:**

 Sarah expects the app to prompt her to enter her stress levels after significant breaks in her teaching day, such as after lunch or a planning period.
-She wants this to be a brief, unobtrusive reminder that helps her pause and reflect on her mental state.
+She wants this to help her pause and reflect on her mental state.
 Sarah hopes the app will provide insights into her stress patterns, showing how her workload, student interactions, and personal time impact her well-being, ultimately helping her balance her professional responsibilities and self-care more effectively.